jordan-yee/dotnet-core-web-app-configuration/README.md

-# dotnet-core-web-app-configuration
+# Configuring a .NET Core Web Application
-Guide to configuring a .NET Core Web Application, including configuration files.
+Guide to configuring a .NET Core Web Application that uses SASS and ReactJS, including configuration files.
 For more detailed instructions, see the wiki.
 Quick reference instructions are below.

 ## Quick Start
 1. Create a new .NET Core Web Application.